openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

         should be able to run on **KVM**, **VMware**, and **VirtualBox**.
-The appliance is completely self-contained, runs the smbtatorture processes directly after reaching runlevel 3,and Built with SUSE Studio if your virtual machine is setup to be reachable from the host™s network, all the SMBTA tools like rrddriver or smbtaquery can be run against it, once you know the IP adress of SMBTA Stresstester (the appliance root password is linux):
+The appliance is completely self-contained, runs the smbtatorture processes directly after reaching runlevel 3,and Built with SUSE Studio if your virtual machine is setup to be reachable from the hostâ€™s network, all the SMBTA tools like rrddriver or smbtaquery can be run against it, once you know the IP adress of SMBTA Stresstester (the appliance root password is â€œlinuxâ€):
 >
->     smbtaquery -i 3491 -h 192.168.178.26 -q ˜global, usage rw;™
+>     smbtaquery -i 3491 -h 192.168.178.26 -q â€˜global, usage rw;â€™
 >
 > SMBTA Stresstest is available in the [SUSE Gallery](http://susegallery.com/a/HkqPEE/smbta-stresstest), and we also
         uploaded it to [this place](http://morelias.org/smbta/SMBTA_Stresstest.i686-0.0.1.ovf.tar.gz).
-For more information on SMB Traffic Analyzer, please check out it™s
+For more information on SMB Traffic Analyzer, please check out itâ€™s
           [homepage](http://holger123.wordpress.com/smb-traffic-analyzer/).
 Merry
         Christmas and a happy new year.
 >